stevenrobertson/sd-docs/report/flame_algorithm.md

 3. **Logarithmic Mapping:** This mapping proves to be superior to it's counterparts.
 The logarithmic function allows a great range of densities relationship to oneanother to be persered.
 This is the type of mapping the flame algorithm employs.

-Visual representations of a flame using a binary, linear, as well as logarithmic mapping for the display can be seen in Figure 3 of Drave's original paper on the flame algorithm.
-[CITE FLAME PAPER]
+Visual representations of a flame using a binary, linear, as well as logarithmic mapping for the display can be seen in Figure 3 of Drave's original paper on the flame algorithm[@Draves2003].

 As a note to avoid confusion, the logarithmic mapping allows the image to now displayed in shades of grays and not as the vibrant colorful flames readily available to be viewed on flame gallery websites.
 Structural coloring, color correction and enhancement techniques, and tone mapping take care of these and are all seperate algorithmic processes.